Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 Google is releasing updates around the neural matching algorithm regularly.

-What this means for SEO is that focusing on user intent more so than just optimizing a page for a keyword is becoming more important to your enterprise SEO success.
+Focusing on user intent more so than just optimizing a page for a keyword is becoming more important to your success.

 Chances are that at an enterprise level, the site has been optimized for SEO in the past and needs some updating.

-Given that this is an improvement on what already exists, you can estimate a slight increase to the existing pages, or focus on pages that might have dropped in 2019 from the various updates.
+Given that this is an improvement on what already exists, you can estimate a slight increase to the existing pages, or focus on pages that might have dropped from the various updates.

 Current Content Adjustments